 The problem with musical terminology is that it is not set in stone so to speak, one musical term can mean several things while others are not used correctly.
 I got numerous emails over the past couple of years about musical terminology, most from beginner singers who got confused as one teacher said a specific musical term meant one thing and another said that it is something else, so I decided to write down all the terms so you have a reference for the future.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

-The confusion about musical terms are very similar to something like falsetto or head voice singing, some people will say it is falsetto while others will say it is head voice singing.
+The confusion about musical terms is very similar to something like falsetto or head voice singing, some people will say it is falsetto while others will say it is head voice singing.
 The problem is that not even the teachers actually know the definition for most of the musical terms, and in the worst cases, they just love using big words to sound smart.
 Once new singers have to learn about musical terminology it tends to make singing feel like a chore and not something to have fun with.